yezhenqing/spatial-live/_sources/guide.rst.txt

 * **IMAGE file** (for example: quickdemo/kidney/output/kidney_demo.png)

-  Currently, spatial-live exclusively accepts PNG files as input images (other image formats can be easily converted to PNG using various tools).
+  Currently, Spatial-Live exclusively accepts PNG files as input images (other image formats can be easily converted to PNG using various tools).
 It is crucial to note that this input image defines the pixel coordinate space for all data plotting within the tool.
 You can find an example image file at "spatial-live/quickdemo/kidney/output/kidney_demo.png".
   Please note that only one image file is allowed per case.

 * **CSV file**

-  The CSV file serves as the primary means for spatial-live to define variables and their correspoding layers, and it comes with specific constraints that must be followed.
+  The CSV file serves as the primary means for Spatial-Live to define variables and their correspoding layers, and it comes with specific constraints that must be followed.
 Please note that each case should have only one CSV file.

    Mandatory columns: The file header must include three essential columns.